-The rapid pace of breakthroughs in quantum networking demands attention, but it’s challenging to keep up with new research that is constantly occurring in quantum networking - and to understand the implications of that research.
-In this blog post, we aim to give a recap of recent and impactful research, straightforward explanations of breakthroughs pertaining to entanglement-based networks, the implications of recent research related to entanglement-based networks, and how this research is shaping the future of quantum communication.
+The rapid pace of breakthroughs in entanglement-based quantum networking demands attention, but it’s challenging to keep up with new research that is constantly occurring - and to understand the implications of that research.
+In this blog post, we aim to give a recap of recent and impactful research, straightforward explanations of breakthroughs pertaining to entanglement-based quantum networks, the implications of recent research related to quantum networks, and how this research is shaping the future of secure communication.

 1 Department of Physics and Astronomy, Stony Brook University, Stony Brook, NY 11794, USA